rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-07-25-team-berlindiamonds-part-one.md

 Jen

 Since I originally come from photography and psychology, I love to connect creativity and coding.
 So building web apps with Rails is just the right medium for me.
-I also joined the Opend Tech School Berlin and soon met the Rails Girls Berlin at some events at our co-working space.
+I also joined the Open Tech School Berlin and soon met the Rails Girls Berlin at some events at our co-working space.
 I love to travel and see beautiful things and I can do some tricks on the skateboard.

 The First Days